paulrobertlloyd/paulrobertlloyd-v4/src/projects/the_week/index.md

 The predictable IA of the magazine was retained by creating overview pages for each section that linked though to individual articles.
 From both section and article pages, users could quickly swipe though the magazine, replicating the skimmable nature of the printed version.
 This model also allowed for the inclusion of full-screen interactive advertising, inserted at modest intervals, much like in the magazine.

-{% render 'screenshots' with screenshots.ui
+{% render 'gallery' with screenshots.ui
   caption: 'Progression through an issue of the magazine; from cover, to section to individual article.
 Double tapping on an article screen would bring up the ’scrubber’ enabling users to quickly advance through an issue.'
   alignment: 'bleed'
   imagePreset: 'supporting'